Lee Leder Guttman

 A Vision

-In our conversations, Caroline told me she loved to remember her mother drawing at the kitchen table.
+In our conversations, Caroline told me she loved to remember her mother drawing her own original characters at the kitchen table.
 There’s footage of Lee that a family friend took of her sketching and joking, with a full gallery on the wall behind her.
 Lee was always well known for her fine sense of humor and as an artist and a woman, she had something to say.

 „The Tonight Show with Jay Leno“ invited her in 2004 and, in 2007, Lee was interviewed for the documentary „The Brothers Warner.“ Lee Guttman passed away at the age of 90 in Hollywood, California.
 Her art will continue to reach and delight a wide audience for many years to come.